 It's high.

-Anyway, according to uh other reports today, Ellis, who already made it known he thinks it's completely baseless, he will have the final say about whether Manafort goes to jail or walks away scot-free.
+Anyway, according to other reports today, Ellis, who already made it known, he thinks it's completely baseless, he will have the final say about whether Manafort goes to jail or walks away scot-free.

-Judge Ellis's presence will continue greatly to the tone and the pace of the trial.
+Judge Ellis' presence will continue greatly to the tone and the pace of the trial.

 He'll have ample opportunity to keep the lawyers in check.

-He's gonna decide upon legal questions as they arise.
+He's going to decide upon legal questions as they arise.

 He took the lead in questioning potential jurors about their impartiality before they were chosen.

-If the jury reaches a guilty verdict, Ellis would be the sole decider of Manafort's sentence and have virtually free reins to set how he chooses.
+If the jury reaches a guilty verdict, Ellis would be the sole decider of Manafort's sentence and have virtually free reigns to set how he chooses.

 That might be the only blessing that Manafort now has because this is a political case.